 What Are Unified Transfer Taxes?

 Some tax professionals say that “estate taxes” and “inheritance taxes” can become misleading.
 This is because it is not the literal estate that the government taxes.
-Instead, it levies taxes on the transferral process as assets pass from one entity to the next.
+Instead, it levies taxes on the transferal process as assets pass from one entity to the next.
 In fact, estate taxes represent only one piece of the puzzle.
 The full group of applicable taxes is often called the Unified Transfer Taxes by tax professionals.
 This also includes generation-skipping transfer taxes and gift taxes, as well as related exemptions.

 Generally speaking, only America’s wealthiest one percent need to worry about estate taxes.
 When it comes to federal estate taxes, people who make less than $5 million began to receive an exception in 2010.
 In 2017, this increased to $5.49 million per individual.
 However, a married couple may receive a $10.98 million exemption if the first spouse to pass away meets certain requirements.
 The surviving spouse could also elect for “portability” to inherit the deceased’s spouse’s tax planning strategies.

-Your Palm Desert attorney may help you lower your 40% estate tax rate by encouraging you to take advantage of the lifetime gift tax exemption.
+Your Palm Desert civil and business attorney may help you lower your 40% estate tax rate by encouraging you to take advantage of the lifetime gift tax exemption.
 Unfortunately, the annual amount is low, which is one of the many reasons early planning is so important.
 The federal government provides an annual exemption of $15,000 for individuals and $30,000 for couples.
 Combined with estate taxes, the lifetime exemption is $11,580,000 for individuals and $23,16,000 for couples.

 Generation-Skipping Transfer Taxes